-The changes introduced did not produce effects with regard to the measurement of the financial statement items and the financial disclosure.
+The changes introduced did not produce effects with regard to the valuation of the financial statement items and the notes to the financial statements.

 Commission Regulation (EU) 2015/2406 of 18 December 2015, published in Official Journal L 333 of 19 December 2015: Amendments to IAS 1 "Presentation of the Financial Statements".